 How do Soundproofing Windows Work?

-Window inserts are all about barriers.
+Window inserts are made of the best sound absorbing materials.
 They put an extra layer between you and the noise.
 Indow uses acrylic because it absorbs sound better than glass.
 The acrylic is surrounded by compression tubing to create a seal in your window frame.
 This creates a dead air space between the acrylic panel and your window, which also helps stop noise from entering your space.

-Sound-blocking curtains also reduce noise, but not as much because they do not create a seal, and they also make your home office very dark.
-As we’re already stuck inside, the importance of natural light increases.
+Sound-blocking curtains also reduce noise, but not as much as window inserts because they do not create a seal, and they also make your home office very dark.
 Natural light helps our mood, eases stress, and increases productivity.

-Adding window inserts is like adding another pane of glass to your window, but with a better material and an extra large gap between them.
+Adding window inserts is like adding another pane of glass to your window, but with a better sound absorbing materials and an extra large gap between them.
 Plus, you can remove it at any time with no damage done to your window frames.

 It’s time to prepare our own spaces for the long haul.
 Chances are, our home office is going to remain our dedicated work space for a while.
-It doesn’t feel like we have control over very much right now: where we can go, how loud our neighbors are.
-We can control our day to day comfort and how we manage our space.
+We can’t control how loud our neighbors are, but we can control our day to day comfort and how we manage our space.
 If you learn how to soundproof a home office, you are controlling your environment and choosing a healthier work space.
 We give you permission to elect yourself employee of the month.

 Learn more about how to soundproof your home office with window inserts.